solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

    preflight commitment to avoid confusing behavior.

-The returned signature is the first signature in the transaction, which is used to identify the transaction.
+The returned signature is the first signature in the transaction, which is used to identify the transaction ([transaction id](../../terminology.md#transanction-id)).
 This identifier can be easily extracted from the transaction data before submission.

 #### Parameters: